Insolvency Resolution Process for Individuals & Partnership Firms

 On receipt of the application as filed initiating for insolvency resolution process, the appointed resolution professional shall examine the application as submitted by the debtor or creditor within a span of ten days to be counted from the date of his appointment.
 Once the submitted application has been examined the resolution professional shall then prepare a report thereby recommending his decision as to whether the submitted application should be admitted or rejected.

-The resolutions professional may for arriving at decision ask the debtor to prove repayment of the debts that are being claimed to be unpaid by the creditors.
-The report as compiled by the resolution professional shall clearly highlight the reasons based on which the decision related to admission or rejection of submitted application is undertaken.
+The resolution professional may for arriving at decision ask the debtor to prove repayment of the debts that are being claimed to be unpaid by the creditors.
+The report as compiled by the resolution professional shall clearly highlight the reasons based on which the decision related to admission or rejection of the submitted application is undertaken.
 The resolution professional shall furnish a copy of his report to the concerned debtor or creditor as well.

 Decision of Adjudicating Authority

-Once the adjudicating authority receives the report as submitted by the resolution profession, it shall thereafter within a period of fourteen days pass an order either admitting the application or rejecting the same as, as it feels appropriate.
+Once the adjudicating authority receives the report as submitted by the resolution professional, it shall thereafter within a period of fourteen days pass an order either admitting the application or rejecting the same as, as it feels appropriate.
 In the scenario where application, as submitted for initiating insolvency resolution process, is admitted by the adjudicating authority, then the adjudicating authority may vide instructions conduct negotiations between the debtor and creditors to finalize a repayment plan.

 The adjudicating authority shall furnish a copy of its order admitting or rejecting the application; report of resolution professional as submitted to the adjudicating authority and application as initially submitted for initiating insolvency resolution process to the creditor within a period of seven days from the date of passing the aforesaid order.